apache/camel-website/content/community/contributing.md

 **NOTE:** you will need to register to create or comment on JIRA issues.
 The "Log In" link in the upper right will allow you to login with an existing account or sign up for an account.

+## Working on the documentation

+Documentation is extremely important to help users make the most of Apache Camel and it's probably the area that needs the most help!
+So if you are interested in helping the documentation effort; whether it's just to fix a page here or there, correct a link or even write a tutorial or improve existing documentation please do dive in and help!
+Most of the documentation is managed in the same repositories as the related source code so the process is similar to working on the code.
+For more details please refer to [Improving the documentation in the User Manual](/manual/latest/improving-the-documentation.html).

 ## Working on the code